pettarin/penelope/README.md

 * 2015-11-24 Penelope is now available on [PyPI](https://pypi.python.org/pypi/penelope/), bumped version to **3.0.1**
 * 2015-11-22 **The command line interface has changed with v3.0.0**, as I performed a huge code refactoring.
-* 2014-06-30 I moved Penelope to GitHub, and released it under the MIT License, with the version code v2.0.0.

 ## Installation